Are you ready for May 2023 commencement?

 Mailing of Diplomas

-Please note that at commencement, you will receive a diploma cover, not your actual diploma.
-Students who graduated the previous December will have already been mailed their diplomas.
-Grades for May graduates will not become available until AFTER the May commencement ceremony, at which time our office has 30 days to begin checking final grades and compiling our list of students who earned their degrees by the end of the spring semester.
-May diplomas are typically mailed to students around mid-July.
-We will begin checking grades for August applicants after August intersession and have 30 days to compile our final list of August degrees to be conferred.
-August graduates can usually expect to receive their diplomas in the mail by mid-October.
+May diplomas are typically mailed around mid-July.
+Grades for May graduates will not become available until after the May commencement ceremony, at which time our office has 30 days to begin checking final grades and compiling our list of students who earned their degrees by the end of the spring semester.

 ADA accommodations

-Graduates or guests needing ADA accommodations should contact the UM Box Office by phone at (662) 915-7411 or by email at umbo@olemiss.edu.
+Graduates or guests needing ADA accommodations should contact the UM Box Office by phone at (662)915-7411 or by email at umbo@olemiss.edu.

 For additional information